dawgfish/calm/docs/docker/calm_workshop_containers.rst

 A Docker container, as discussed above, wraps an application’s software into an invisible box with everything the application needs to run.
 That includes the operating system, application code, runtime, system tools, system libraries, and etc. Docker containers are built off Docker images.
 Since images are read-only, Docker adds a read-write file system over the read-only file system of the image to create a container.

-*Source: Docker*

 Moreover, then creating the container, Docker creates a network interface so that the container can talk to the local host, attaches an available IP address to the container, and executes the process that you specified to run your application when defining the image.

 Once you’ve successfully created a container, you can then run it in any environment without having to make changes.

 Double-clicking on “containers”
+*******************************

 Phew!
 That’s a lot of moving parts.
 One thing that always got me curious was how a container is actually implemented, especially since there isn’t any abstract infrastructure boundary around a container.
 After lots of reading, it all makes sense so here’s my attempt at explaining it to you!

 The term “container” is really just an abstract concept to describe how a few different features work together to visualize a “container”.
 Let’s run through them real quick:

 1. **Namespaces**
     Namespaces provide containers with their own view of the underlying Linux system, limiting what the container can see and     access.
 When you run a container, Docker creates namespaces that the specific container will use.
 There are several different types of namespaces in a kernel that Docker makes use of, for example:
    a. **NET:** Provides a container with its own view of the network stack of the system (e.g. its own network devices, IP   addresses, IP routing tables, /proc/net directory, port numbers, etc.).
    b. **PID:** PID stands for Process ID.
 If you’ve ever ran ps aux in the command line to check what processes are running on your system, you’ll have seen a column named “PID”.
 The PID namespace gives containers their own scoped view of processes they can view and interact with, including an independent init (PID 1), which is the “ancestor of all processes”.
    c. **MNT:** Gives a container its own view of the “mounts” on the system.
 So, processes in different mount namespaces have different views of the filesystem hierarchy.
    d. **UTS:** UTS stands for UNIX Timesharing System.
 It allows a process to identify system identifiers (i.e. hostname, domainname, etc.).
 UTS allows containers to have their own hostname and NIS domain name that is independent of other containers and the host system.
    e. **IPC:** IPC stands for InterProcess Communication.
 IPC namespace is responsible for isolating IPC resources between processes running inside each container.
    f. **USER:** This namespace is used to isolate users within each container.
 It functions by allowing containers to have a different view of the uid (user ID) and gid (group ID) ranges, as compared with the host system.
 As a result, a process’s uid and gid can be different inside and outside a user namespace, which also allows a process to have an unprivileged user outside a container without sacrificing root privilege inside a container.
 Docker uses these namespaces together in order to isolate and begin the creation of a container.
 The next feature is called control groups.

 2. **Control groups**
    Control groups (also called cgroups) is a Linux kernel feature that isolates, prioritizes, and accounts for the resource usage (CPU, memory, disk I/O, network, etc.) of a set of processes.
 In this sense, a cgroup ensures that Docker containers only use the resources they need — and, if needed, set up limits to what resources a container *can* use.
 Cgroups also ensure that a single container doesn’t exhaust one of those resources and bring the entire system down.

-Lastly, union file systems is another feature Docker uses:

 3. **Isolated Union file system:**
    Described above in the Docker Images section...